keift/blog/linux/dot-with-systemd-resolved.md

+---
+title: "DoT with Systemd-Resolved"
+description: "Encrypt your DNS queries with Systemd-Resolved."
+icon: "💡"
+---

 ## 1. Update Hosts content

 If you have changed the hostname before, it may not have been updated in `/etc/hosts`.
 Correct this to avoid problems during installation.